Willing to Trust: Background

 When speaking on the song with Billboard, Cudi said “It’s a song [that’s] a big moment in the show.
 It’s a tender moment and the beat is crazy.
 Ty Dolla $ign does his f–king thing on there and he’s really amazing.
 It’s a really beautiful song from beginning to end.
 It’s a perfect love song.”

 The song marks the third collaboration between Cudi and Ty Dolla Sign, previously working together on "Freeee (Ghost Town, Pt.
 2)" from Kids See Ghosts (2018) and on "Temptations" from Featuring Ty Dolla Sign (2020).

 Release and composition

 The song was released in promotion for the album and TV special of the same name, for streaming and digital download on September 23, 2022.
 "Willing to Trust" runs for a duration of four minutes and 42 seconds.
 Rolling Stone called the song a "characteristically woozy Kid Cudi cut, anchored by deep bass grooves, awash with heavy synths, and sprinkled with some spaced-out guitar riffs.
 Cudi and Ty trade off vocal duties on the verses before linking up on the simple, yet affecting refrain."
 The song bears elements of contemporary R&B and neo soul.

+Reception

+Nick Polak of Atwood Magazine gave a positive review, when he wrote “addictive on first listen, ‘Willing to Trust’ is a foray into a hidden part of Kid Cudi’s life as he presents his candid feelings about love over a soothing bass and harmonious backing vocals.”